shown in other instead.

-Syncker allows synchronizing views from multiple cameras.
+Syncker allows to synchronize views from multiple cameras.
 There are two types of cameras:

-- Auxiliary camera — an additional camera (static or dynamic) that can be set anywhere in the scene.
+- Auxiliary camera - an additional camera (static or dynamic), that can be set anywhere on the scene.
 You can have as many cameras of this type as necessary.
 Example: a ground-based surveillance camera or a thermal imaging camera mounted on the plane's wing.

 Syncker offers you an extreme flexibility of viewport configuration.
 You can use up to 6 monitors on a single slave, each having it own viewport assigned.
-For this purpose, you should use the AppWall plugin.
+For this purpose you will have to use the AppWall plugin.

 Screen configuration for the Syncker has to meet the requirements.